Return

 • People accommodated

 Retirement homes accommodate older adults who require little to no help with everyday tasks and have few medical needs.
-On the other hand, nursing homes accommodate people who need partial or complete assistance with daily tasks, residents with memory loss, or those who require full-time medical and nursing care.
+On the other hand, nursing homes accommodate people who need partial or complete assistance with daily tasks, residents with significant memory loss, or those who require full-time medical and nursing care.

-• Level of care.
-As mentioned, retirement homes are ideal for residents with little to no care needs, while nursing homes cater to residents with around-the-clock supervision.
+• Level of care: As mentioned, retirement homes are ideal for residents with little to no care needs, while nursing homes cater to residents with around-the-clock supervision.
 When weighing your options between a retirement home versus a nursing home, it is essential to factor in the level of care that a person needs.

-• Medical needs.
-For those who require medication and medical care monitored on a 24-hour basis, a nursing home is an ideal option.
+• Medical needs: For those who require medication and medical care monitored on a 24-hour basis, a nursing home is an ideal option.
 However, those with minimal medical care needs can opt for retirement homes.
 A tip would be to ensure that the retirement home provides medication monitoring as an additional service.

 Deciding on a new living arrangement for a loved one is never an easy decision.
 However, by working through financial circumstances, housing preferences, and medical options, families can make an informed decision that best suits their loved ones.